-Life Cycle and Reproduction:
+Life Cycle and Reproduction

 Bindweed grows from both seeds and roots.
-The seeds remain viable for up to 30 years in the soil.
-This is not a plant that you want to allow to set seed if you can help it.
+The seeds remain viable for up to 30 years in the soil, so this is not a plant that you want to allow to set seed if you can help it.
 If you have bindweed, be sure to get rid of it before it flowers and sets seed.
-However, bindweed grows easily from underground roots and rhizomes, and this is typically why you'll see bindweed popping up even if you've never let it go to seed.
+However, bindweed grows easily from underground roots and rhizomes, and this is typically why you'll see bindweed popping up everywhere, even if you've never let it go to seed.

-How to Get Rid of Bindweed:
+How to Get Remove Bindweed

-Don't bother pulling it up; it will just sprout wherever you tore the roots (and you will.
-It's impossible to get all of the roots out.)
+Don't bother pulling it up; it will just sprout wherever you tore the roots--and it is virtually impossible to get all the roots out.
 By continually cutting it off at ground level, and doing it as soon as you possibly can, you will eventually starve the plant (since it will be unable to photosynthesize) and it will die.
 Be patient!
 You may have to do this many times, but it will eventually do the trick.

-How to Prevent Bindweed:
+How to Prevent Bindweed

-Uses for Bindweed:
+Uses for Bindweed

 Believe it or not, even this garden villain has a few uses.
 You can use pieces of bindweed as ties in place of twine when tying and staking plants.
-The flowers (which are actually very pretty) attract beneficial insects, and exude a soft fragrance.
+The flowers (which are actually very pretty) attract beneficial insects and exude a soft fragrance.